INSPIRE-MIF/helpdesk-registry/change-proposal-guidelines.md

 When you provide a change proposal, remember to specify all the required information in order to facilitate the correct evaluation and eventual implementation of the proposed changes.

-Please follow the instructions below as closely as possible to give the Control Body all the relevant information to take a decision and to facilitate the update by the register manager.
+Please follow the instructions below as closely as possible to give all the relevant information to evaluate, take a decision and to facilitate the update by the register manager.

 ### Description